Landshut: History

-Main sights and culture
+Notable sites

-The town is of national importance because of its predominantly Gothic architecture within the historic town centre, especially Trausnitz Castle and the Church of Saint Martin featuring the world's tallest brick tower.
+The town is of architectural importance because of its predominantly Gothic architecture within the historic town centre, especially Trausnitz Castle and the Church of Saint Martin featuring the world's tallest church brick tower.
 Among other Gothic architecture are the churches of St. Jodok and Holy Spirit, but also the Town Hall and the Ländtor, the only still existing gate of the medieval fortification.

-Landshut is also known for a festival celebrated every four years called the Landshuter Hochzeit, commemorating the 1475 marriage of George of Bavaria and Jadwiga Jagiellon.
+Landshut is known for a festival celebrated every four years called the Landshuter Hochzeit, commemorating the 1475 marriage of George of Bavaria and Jadwiga Jagiellon.

-The renaissance era produced in particular the decorated inner courtyard of the Trausnitz Castle and the ducal Landshut Residence in the inner town.
-Baroque churches are represented by the Jesuit church St. Ignatius, the Dominican church St. Blasius and the church of St. Joseph.
-Also the medieval churches of the Seligenthal convent and of the Cistercians were redesigned in baroque style.
+The Renaissance era produced in particular the decorated inner courtyard of the Trausnitz Castle and the ducal Landshut Residence in the inner town.
+Baroque churches are represented by the Jesuit church St. Ignatius, the Dominican church St. Blasius and the church St. Joseph.
+Also, the medieval churches of the Seligenthal convent and of the Cistercians were redesigned in baroque style.
 Many old middle-class houses of the past in the Old Town still represent the history of the town from the Gothic times to the Neo-Classicism.

-Transportation

-There are regular regional train connections to Munich, Passau, Salzburg, Rosenheim, Nuremberg and Hof.

 Sport

-The most successful professional team in the city is ice hockey team EV Landshut, playing currently in the Second Division.
+The ice hockey team EV Landshut plays in the Second Division.

-The other professional team is the city is motorcycle speedway team Landshut Devils, who are based at the Ellermühle Speedway Stadium.
+The motorcycle speedway team Landshut Devils is based at the Ellermühle Speedway Stadium.

-The local association football team is SpVgg Landshut with both men's and women's team previously having reached the top state division.
+The local association football team is SpVgg Landshut.